Be the future of compassion

 To be eligible you must meet at least one of the following entry qualification criteria:

-- Have achieved a standard of education equivalent to a Level 3 qualification which equates to 96 UCAS points (or a full level 4 or 5 qualification) - these points could be from your A Levels, Level 3 Diplomas or NVQs.
+- Have achieved a standard of education equivalent to a Level 3 qualification which equates to 80 UCAS points (or a full level 4 or 5 qualification) - these points could be from your A Levels or Level 3 Diplomas.
 Please check your UCAS points here; https://www.ucas.com/ucas/tariff-calculator

-Students with a military background may use this experience as part of their application demonstrating how they have developed the appropriate level of academic ability while serving in the military.
-You will be asked to complete an assessment exercise and submit this with your application to Sheffield Hallam University.
+- Are from a military background.
+Applicants may use this experience as part of their application demonstrating how they have developed the appropriate level of academic ability.
+You will be asked to complete a 500 word academic assessment exercise during the recruitment process.

 Maths and English